-7.3.1 How do I type Alt-[on a Psion Series 5?
+7.3.1 How do I type Alt-[on a Psion?

-There are some obvious restrictions mapping a PC keyboard of up to 102 keys onto the Series 5 keyboard with only 53 keys.
+There are some obvious restrictions mapping a PC keyboard of up to 102 keys onto the Psion keyboard with as few as 53 keys.
 We put 12 extra keys as onscreen buttons, and try to use the main keyboard as labelled.
-An important PC key that is missing on the Series 5 is the Alt key.
-We use the Fn key as an Alt key, but that only works for Series 5 keys which do not need to use it as Fn.
-You can therefore only use Alt (=Fn) on the alphabetic keys toward the left of the keyboard, and Alt-[is not available.
+An important PC key that is missing on the EPOC machines is the Alt key.
+We use the Fn key as an Alt key, but that only works for keys which do not need to use it as Fn.